 Blanc mentions that she likes ordering books from Blarnes and Foible (Barnes and Noble).

-The first time the group meets Linda (a low-level ASIC thug), they mock her "soldier" title and tell her she's nothing more than an "underling" (perhaps even a Mid-Boss?)
-Just as in Disgaea, Linda's on-screen title changes to reflect this.
+The first time the group meets Linda (a thug working for ASIC and a recurring annoyance throughout the game), they mock her "soldier" title and tell her she's nothing more than an "underling" (perhaps even a Mid-Boss?)
+Just as in Disgaea, Linda's on-screen title changes to reflect this, and it sticks with her for the rest of the game.

-One of the random chirpers in Lastation is name Nana Kimizu and looks like Nana Mizuki
+One of the random chirpers in Lastation is named Nana Kimizu and looks like Nana Mizuki.

 Nisa's entire second chirper event is one big reference to Kaiketsu Zubat.